Diary of Second Lieutenant Harold Gordon Cornell- 1916-1917- Part 4

 at lack of anything sensational in the

-experience, & the xxxxx [[fast?]] that one
+experience, & the appr fact that one

-loves all impression of speed, & motion
+loses all impression of speed, & motion.

 Have been haunting aerodrome since for